nwinn-student/objects-to-web/README.md

 ## Meetings
 <details>
- <summary> The dates and summary of the meetings that occurred or are planned. </summary>
+ <summary> The dates and summary of the meetings that occurred or are planned.
+Will be updated by 10/9/2024. </summary>

 | Date | Meeting Type | Focus |
 | :--- | :--- | :--- |